-Responses to unacceptable conduct may include any and/or all of the following: discussion with the student, discussion with a staff member and student, discussion with administration, School Based Team Form, Behaviour Incident Form (office referral), telephone call home, and meeting with parent(s).
-Consequences may include mediation and/or conflict resolution (student to student) or student-initiated consequence (with guidance from administration).
+Responses to unacceptable conduct may include any and/or all of the following: discussion with the student, discussion with a staff member and student, discussion with administration, School Based Team, Behaviour Incident Form (office referral), telephone call home, meeting with parent(s).
+Consequences may include mediation and/or conflict resolution (student to student) with guidance from teacher and / or administration.